crystal-ball/webpack-base/README.md

 - **src/media/icons** - The SVG symbol sprite loader will sprite any SVG icons imported from this directory.
 - **src/styles** - SASS files in this directory can be imported with a relative import from anywhere in the project.
+The `dev` and `prod` directories are passed as `importPaths` to `node-sass` according to the build env.
 - **src/index.js** - The application entry file.
 - **api**, **components**, **dux** and **lib** directories are not required, only suggested as a convenient setup.